jrilez/logdot/README.md

 markdown syntax references](https://dillinger.io/)

 #### About
-The About page will be the theme's default until you edit it.
-Copy the about page to your site from the theme:
+Hugo will use the theme's About page until you create your own, so copy it to your root file, `/example/content`, and edit it there.
 ```
-$ cp -r themes/logdot/content/about content
+$ cp -r themes/logdot/layouts/about layouts
 ```

-To make a custom About page, edit `/example/content/about/_index.md`.
-I used [`_index`](https://gohugo.io/content-management/organization/#index-pages-_indexmd) so that it doesn't use the `single.html` template.

-Make sure to build your site when you're ready to publish.
+And then edit `/example/layouts/about/list.html` with your content.

 #### Code highlighting
 To add code highlighting to your post, wrap the codeblock in highlight shortcode, where `bash`